ChaimaaAndInterface/ChaimaaAndInterface/README.md

 I am a passionate learner and educator with a love for discovering new technologies and concepts.
 Here are some of the things I enjoy:

-- 🌱 I’m currently learning Web and Cyber Security.
+- 🌱 I’m currently learning Cyber Security, Artificial Intelligence and Internet of Things (IoT).
 - 💬 Ask me about my work.
 - 📫 How to reach me: mehedi.interface@gmail.com
 - ⚡ Fun fact: I enjoy learning, teaching, and sleeping.